oracle/weblogic-kubernetes-operator/README.md

 *	Customizing the domain parameters file
 *	Creating a WebLogic domain

-These steps are explained in detail [here](site/installation.md).
+All of the [installation steps are explained in detail here](site/installation.md).
 Example files are provided in the `kubernetes` directory in this repository.

-If you need an Oracle database in your Kubernetes cluster, e.g. because your web application needs a place to keep its data, please see [this page](site/database.md) for information about how to run the Oracle database in Kubernetes.
+[comment]: # (If you need an Oracle database in your Kubernetes cluster, e.g. because your web application needs a place to keep its data, please see [this page] site/database.md for information about how to run the Oracle database in Kubernetes.)

 ## Using the operator's REST services